Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 I used modules to help me code the app faster using pre-written code to speed up the process.

-- os - This module allows the app to have access to the operating system, giving the app the ability to access environment variables
+- os - This module allows the app to have access to the operating system, giving the app the ability to access environment variables.
-- flask - This module is the framework for the app, allowing the app to have a user
+- flask - This module is the framework for the app, allowing the app to have a user.
 - flask_pymongo - This module allows the flask framework to connect with the MongoDB database.
 - werkzeug.security - This module has been used to create user passwords and for verification.
 - datetime - This module has been used to record timestamps by the app.